Canopus: Physical characteristics

 The absorption lines in the spectrum of Canopus shift slightly with a period of 6.9 days.
 This was first detected in 1906 and the Doppler variations were interpreted as orbital motion.
 An orbit was even calculated, but no such companion exists and the small radial velocity changes are due to movements in the atmosphere of the star.
 The maximum observed radial velocities are only 0.7 to 1.6 km/s.
 Canopus also has a magnetic field that varies with the same period, detected by the Zeeman splitting of its spectral lines.
 Canopus is bright at microwave wavelengths, one of the few F-class stars to be detected by radio.
 The rotation period of the star is not accurately known, but may be over three hundred days.
 The projected rotational velocity has been measured at 9 km/s.

 An early interferometric measurement of its angular diameter in 1968 gave a limb-darkened value of 6.86 mas, close to the accepted modern value.
-Very-long-baseline interferometry has been used to calculate Canopus' angular diameter at 6.9 mas.
+Very-long-baseline interferometry has been used to calculate Canopus's angular diameter at 6.9 mas.
 Combined with distance calculated from its Hipparcos parallax, this gives it a radius of 71 times that of the Sun.
 If it were at the centre of the Solar System, it would extend 90% of the way to the orbit of Mercury.
 The radius and temperature relative to the Sun means that it is 10,700 times more luminous than the Sun, and its position in the H-R diagram relative to theoretical evolutionary tracks means that it is 8.0±0.3 times as massive as the Sun.
 Measurements of its shape find a 1.1° departure from spherical symmetry.

 Canopus is a source of X-rays, which are probably produced by its corona, magnetically heated to several million Kelvin.
 The temperature has likely been stimulated by fast rotation combined with strong convection percolating through the star's outer layers.
 The soft X-ray sub-coronal X-ray emission is much weaker than the hard X-ray coronal emission.
 The same behaviour has been measured in other F-class supergiants such as α Persei and is now believed to be a normal property of such stars.